-The Bulwick Village Shop is a fantastic local shop which, as well as selling day-to-day essentials, is home to the infamous Picked Village range of jams, marmalades and chutneys.
+The Bulwick Village Shop is a fantastic local shop which, as well as selling day-to-day essentials, is home to the infamous Picked Village range of jam, marmalade and chutney.
 The tea terrace is open daily for tea and coffee and more recently, prosecco, wine, beer, spirits as well as tapas.

 The newly renovated Queen’s Head is now open.
-Their website is in progress but contact details can be found on the page: The Queen’s Head
+Their website is: The Queen’s Head

 Simbas Den is a small and friendly nursery for babies and children up to school age.
 For more information, please look at their website, Simbas Den.